December 4, 2017 by writehandman.com.au

 Matui nodded to himself and flexed his ham-sized fists.

-McAndrews – “I’m just glad I could do my bit for the team Matui.”
+McAndrews – “Glad I could do my bit Matui.”

 The gargantuan prop took a few deep breaths to calm himself.